Jucy92/auto-commit/logs/commit-log.md

 - 2025-12-02: Manual commit detected.
 Counter reset from 4 to 0.
 - 2025-12-03: auto commit 1day
 - 2025-12-04: auto commit 2day
+- 2025-12-05: Manual commit detected.
+Counter reset from 2 to 0.